tonikelope/megacrypter/README.md

 Step 3: php composer.phar install

-Step 4: remove ALL /config .sample extension and edit (miscellaneous.php, database.php and gmail.php).
+Step 4: remove ALL /config .sample extension and edit miscellaneous.php and any other file you need.

 Step 5 (optional): ask your favourite download manager developers to recognize your new megacrypter links.